arestivo/slides/markdown/indexes.md

 h(john) = 3; h(carl) = 0; h(gustafsson) = 1; ...

+Real hash functions are, obviously, more complex than this.

 ---

 # Hash Indexes

-* The overflow buckets of a given bucket are chained together in a linked list.
+* The overflow buckets of a given bucket are chained together in a **linked list**.

-* Hash indexes are always secondary indices.
+* Hash indexes are always **secondary** indexes.

-* Hash Indexes do not allow sorting or range searches.
+* Hash Indexes **do not allow sorting or range** searches.

 ![](../assets/indexes/buckets.svg)